fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServerManagement/v1.0.3/New-AzureRmServerManagementGateway.md

 ### -Tags
 Specifies tags as key-value pairs.
-You can use tags to identify a Gateway from other azure_2 resources.
+You can use tags to identify a Gateway from other Azure resources.

 ```yaml
 Type: Hashtable